shekhar-sharma/DataScience/Groups/Readme.md

-This folder contains every group.
+This folder contains a sub folder for every group.
+Please add your work in the respective folder.